 At this point in time the Draft plan contains only text.
 There are "placeholders" where graphics or photos will be inserted, and the final design layout will evolve from there.
-By the time the 60-day review period starts the document will be in final design format, look pretty and be easy to read.
+Before the Council's initial vote at the end of October and the 60-day review period starts the document will be in its final design format.